genes-and-health/TRE-documentation-v3/docs/how-to-write-hash-symbols.md

 - **Ubuntu / Linux (TRE)** → Use <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>U</kbd>

+!!! tip
-!!!tip You should see a "u" appear, underlined, at your cursor
+    You should see a "u" appear, underlined, at your cursor

 Type `23` followed by <kbd>Enter</kbd>